yellowbean/AbsBox/docs/source/installation.rst

 User has mulitple options to setup ``Hastructure``, either use public ones or host internally. ``absbox`` talks to RESTful interface exposed by ``Hastructure``.

+.. note:: Which type of deployment is suitable for you?

+  Public Servers
+    Easy to access, not setup action required.
+Multiple servers globally with latest ``dev`` and ``stable`` version.
+    But there is not guarantee on the performance, networking IO and SLA, either messages transmited are not ganrantee to be safe.
+    It is good for testing and learning.

+  Local binaries/executables
+    Easy to setup, just download the binary and run it.
+It doesn't require ``Docker`` installed and it's has all platform support (Windows/MacOS/Ubuntu).

+  Docker image
+    Easy to setup, just pull the image and run it in user's own enviroment.
+But user need to have Docker installed.
+The image can be composed together with other services in user's own enviroment.
+    It is good for in-house integration.

+  Local build from source
+    It's always good to have a local build, as user can have full control on the engine.
+But the setup requires some technical knowledge on ``Haskell``.
+    It is good for experts.

 .. image:: img/user_choose_server.png
   :width: 600
   :alt: user_choose_server